csound-flossmanual/csound-floss/book/05-i-fourier-analysis-spectral-processing.md

 05 I. FOURIER ANALYSIS / SPECTRAL PROCESSING
 ============================================

-An audio signal can be described as continuous changes of amplitudes in time.[^1] This is what we call *time-domain*.
+An audio signal can be described as continuous changes of amplitudes in time.^[ *Silence* in the digital domain is not only when the ampltitudes are always zero.
+Silence is any constant amplitude, it be 0 or 1 or -0.2.]
+This is what we call *time-domain*.
 With a Fourier Transform (FT), we can transfer this time-domain signal to the *frequency domain*.
 This can, for instance, be used to analyze and visualize the spectrum of the signal.
 Fourier transform and subsequent manipulations in the frequency domain open a wide area of far-reaching sound transformations, like time stretching, pitch shifting, cross synthesis and any kind of spectral modification.

-[^1]: *Silence* in the digital domain is not only when the ampltitudes are
-      always zero.
-Silence is any constant amplitude, it be 0 or 1 or -0.2.

 General Aspects